DataIntellectTech/TorQ/docs/gettingstarted.md

 and log the error.

 If no dependency files are supplied, TorQ will run as normal.
-However, if only an application config file is supplied, TorQ will exit and log the error.
+However, if only an application dependency file is supplied, TorQ will exit and log the error.

 Each verision number can be up to 5 digits in length, separated by '.' and the current kdb+ version will be automatically added with the format